cyclus/cyclus.github.com/source/module/cycpp.rst

     #pragma cyclus var {'doc': 'my stocks'}
     cyclus::Inventories invs;

-It is therefore *hightly* recomended that you store resources in this data structure.
+It is therefore *hightly* recommended that you store resources in this data structure.

 State Variable Code Generation Overrides